 - Too Excitable

 And about 70% of dogs fail out of the program after they start training.
-Out of 6 dogs that I have trained for this job, only 50% of them have actually worked for my needs.
-Two of which went onto an early retirement due to issues being taken seriously as a service dog due to their size.
+Out of 6 dogs that I have trained for this job, only 25% of them have actually worked for my needs and could handle the job.
+Two of which went onto an early retirement due to issues as a service dog.
 Small dogs, while very travel friendly, tend to be seen as pets more often by the public.
 If you are non confrontational in nature, a small service dog is not for you.

 There is no spontaneous trips in my life anymore.
 Doordash, Amazon, and other delivery services are my new best friend because I do not have to pack up to leave.
 There are NO quick trips when you have a service dog.

-While I like to leave the house light (a cell phone and a mini wallet for my 2 debit cards), I need gear and supplies for my service dog.
+While I like to leave the house light (a cell phone and a mini wallet for my cards), I need gear and supplies for my service dog.

 There is his vest, collar, leash, dog potty bags, a travel mat if he’s laying for too long, and treats for difficult situations.
 That’s his quick trip supplies! –While a service dog is not required to have a vest or identification, it will make your life as a service dog handler MUCH EASIER!

-That trip to Busch Garden’s is a challenge.
+Our trip to Busch Gardens was a challenge.
 Not only do I need to plan for the stay overnight, I plan for the pavement temperature, how many people will be there, what he can eat during the day while we are there, how much water to bring, etc.